-The Abelard School offers an enriched, intellectually engaging curriculum for students in grades 7 through 12.
-Our liberal arts education encourages excellence, from the maths and sciences to the social sciences and humanities.
+The Abelard School offers an enriched, intellectually engaging education for students in grades 7 through 12.
+Our balanced curriculum encourages excellence, from the maths and sciences to the social sciences and humanities.
 Socratic instruction and our integrated curriculum foster critical thinking and problem solving skills in a friendly, inclusive school environment where students encourage one another to learn and our highly qualified teachers prepare them to achieve remarkable success in university.

 557 Church Street, 4th Fl., Toronto, Ontario, M4Y 2E2